 When online therapy might not feel comfortable

-While online therapy offers many advantages, it isn't the right fit for everyone.
+While online therapy offers many advantages, it isn’t the right fit for everyone.
 Understanding the potential limitations can help you make an informed decision about whether virtual therapy will work for your needs.
+We recommend checking with your therapist or platform about the suitability of online therapy for your specific needs.
+Scheduling a consultation with a therapist can also help you determine if online therapy is the right fit before committing to ongoing sessions.

 Technical difficulties and distractions